UNDP-Accelerator-Labs/national_innovation_ecosystems_toolkit/How to design an innovation policy/A step-by-step journey to a national innovation policy - Dominican Republic/Factsheet Dominican Republic Innovation Policy.md

 <img src="../../public/imgs/UNDP_accelerator_labs_logo_vertical_color_RGB.png"  width="150" alt="undp_accelerator_labs_logo">

-# Factsheet

-A step-by-step to draft a National Innovation Policy
+## A step-by-step to draft a National Innovation Policy

 **What it does**.
 Helps you prepare an enabling environment for the government as it drafts its first national innovation policy.
 This component will provide you with examples of how to prepare the ground to facilitate the drafting of National Innovation Policy, design a theory of change for national innovation policy and give you access to a National Innovation Strategy for Dominican Republic.

 **Value proposition for the government or other partner.** Serves as an overarching reference model to identify, structure and prioritize national digital transformation efforts and agendas.
 Framing for UNDP support.

 **Why and when to use it**.
-This approach is most useful when a government is just starting to move into the innovation space and needs to create a policy from scratch.
+This approach is most useful when a government is taking its first steps towards taking an active role in the support of a national innovation ecosystem, and no official policy exists yet.
 This situation calls for quickly socializing senior officials to the domain of innovation policy.

 **Known issues and troubleshooting**.
 This process takes you to a final draft of the policy.
 Full It is important then to have a follow up for implementation of the strategy (from paper to practice).